tinybirdco/use-case-real-time-anomaly-detection/content/copies-pipes.md

-# Using Copy Pipes to log anomalies
+# Copy Pipes and generating a common anomaly log

 To start this discussion, let's describe what [Copy Pipes](https://www.tinybird.co/docs/publish/copy-pipes.html#copy-pipes) are.
 In any Pipe, a single Node can be selected to make a copy of its results and write them into a Data Source.
 This *Copy Pipe* process can be triggered on demand, or on a selected interval.

 ### Considering the number of endpoints to report on all anomaly types

-As part of this project, we have five API Endpoints that scan for and return anomalies, one for each anomaly type.
+As part of this project, we have five API endpoints that scan for and return anomalies, one for each anomaly type.
 These endpoints provide flexible ways to detect anomalies in real-time time-series data.

 These endpoints make it possible to detect anomalies in streamed and event data with little latency.
 Most of the queries shared as part of this project take only milliseconds to return results.